energy-modelling-toolkit/Dispa-SET/Docs/casebalkans.rst

 Main developpers
 ----------------
 - Matija Pavičević (KU Leuven) - gathered and analysed the data, performed the computations, analysed and verified the results
-- Sylvain Quoilin (University of Liège) -  designed the model and the computational framework, verified the results
+- Sylvain Quoilin (University of Liège, KU Leuven) -  designed the model and the computational framework, verified the results
 - Andreas Zucker (Joint Research Centre, European Commission) - supervised the whole process

 References